We don’t want to ‘greenwash’ what we do. We are honest and upfront, even when things are not perfect.

 In short, we do the worrying so you don’t have to.

-If we cannot acquire rescued produce we will buy the standard produce from farms.
+We try to source as much of our produce as possible locally so that it has as few food miles as it can.
 Not all of our local produce is certified organic, but all of the farms we source from follow organic practices.
 It is incredibly expensive for small farms to get certified, and we don’t want to exclude farms that are doing everything right just because they couldn’t afford the certification.

 Remember buying local means you are not contributing to one of our biggest enemies, factory farming.